 If doctors suspect that the cause is an opioid, the antidote naloxone may be given.
 Recovery may be almost instantaneous if the opioid is the only cause of impaired consciousness.

 If the cause is a head injury, the neck must be immobilized until doctors can check for damage to the spine.
-People in a deep stupor or a coma after a head injury sometimes benefit from treatment with amantadine (a drug that interacts with certain receptors in the brain).
-Such treatment may help them regain some level of conscious more quickly.
+Some people in a deep stupor or a coma after a head injury benefit from treatment with amantadine (a drug that interacts with certain receptors in the brain).
+Such treatment may help people regain some level of conscious more quickly.
 However, such treatment may not make any difference in improvement over the long term.

-People in a deep stupor or a coma typically require a breathing tube and mechanical ventilation.
+People in a deep stupor or a coma typically require a breathing tube and mechanical ventilation, especially if breathing is impaired (for example, because the brain is damaged or malfunctions).
 The breathing tube prevents people from inhaling stomach contents after vomiting and facilitates mechanical ventilation if their breathing is too slow or shallow.

 Rarely, when doctors suspect that certain toxic substances have been ingested within about 1 hour, they may insert a large tube through the mouth and into the stomach so that the stomach can be pumped.
 Pumping the stomach is done to identify its contents and to prevent more of the substances from being absorbed.
 Activated charcoal may also be given through the tube or through a smaller tube inserted through the nose (nasogastric tube).
 The charcoal prevents the stomach from absorbing more of the substances.